SiobhanP1/community-garden/README.md

 1. Code Validation

 * The HTML code was validated using the [W3C Markup Validation Service](https://validator.w3.org/).
+No errors were found.
 * The CSS code was validated using the [W3C CSS Validation Service](https://validator.w3.org/).
+No errors were found.

 <p>
 <a href="http://jigsaw.w3.org/css-validator/check/referer">